 The best wheel spacers are the Supreme Suspensions Kit, which is an aerospace-grade billet construction that provides a 1.5 or 2 inch spacing of your wheels.

-When you install wheel spacers, it is important that you also install longer lug nuts and locking lug nuts.
-Standard OEM lug nuts will reduce the thread engagement, which will mean that driving could potentially be dangerous.
+When you install wheel spacers, it’s important that you also install longer lug nuts and locking lug nuts.
+Standard OEM lug nuts will reduce the thread engagement, which means that driving could potentially be dangerous.

 Table of Contents

 Wheel Spacers Comparison

 |YITAMOTOR Forged||T6 Aluminum||1.5 or 2 Inch|